meijun/calabash/README.md

 ### Randomized Algorithms

-Randomly generate some choices, and then output the maximum total power of them.
+Randomly generate some choices and find the maximum total power of them.

 ### Greedy Algorithms